<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Veterans with the Certificate of Release or Discharge from Active Duty Form DD214.

-There are a couple more standards, but they’re common.
-For example, you must meet credit score thresholds, earn a sufficient income, plan to purchase the property for personal occupancy and submit Request Form 26-1880 for a Certificate of Eligibility (COE).
-Then the wheels are set in motion to apply for a VA Loan.
+Other common standards apply.
+For example, you must meet credit score thresholds, earn a sufficient income, plan to purchase the property for personal occupancy, and submit Request Form 26-1880 for a Certificate of Eligibility (COE).
+Then, the wheels are set in motion to apply for a VA Loan.

-Yes, there’s some paperwork to track down, but it’s all part of the entire home buying process.
+There’s some paperwork to track down, but it’s all part of the home buying process.
 Start early to find each document; it’ll probably take longer than you think.

 • Valid identification